KenKundert/inform/README.rst

    A string that is added to the beginning of the message that identifies the culprit (the object for which the problem being reported was found).
-May also be a collection of strings, in which case they are joined with '.'.
+May also be a collection of strings, in which case they are joined with '.'. hanging = *True*:
+   Indicates hanging indentation should be used when outputting multiline message with headers or culprits.

 With the simplest use of the program, you simply import the informants you need and call them (they take the same arguments as does the *print* function built